 In April, I’ll be dusting off my passport again for an adventure I was so excited I already announced it months ago: The Middle East!
 I’m so glad I did though because you guys gave me some incredible ideas and insights, and I made a lot of planning decisions based on them.

 For example?
 You convinced me trying to solo backpack through Egypt was only going to end in tears.
 For reasons of fun, convenience, hassle-avoidance, logistics and beyond, I’ll be joining a group tour through the highlights of ancient Egypt!
-The tour starts in Cairo to take in the pyramids, sails up the Nile on a felucca (my one non-negotiable of the trip) from Aswan to Luxor, and ends on the Red Sea in Hurghada.
+The tour starts in Cairo to take in the pyramids, explored the ruins of Aswan and Luxor, and sails up the Nile on a felucca (my one non-negotiable of the trip).
 More details on which company and which tour coming soon!

 In May, I’ll be crossing over into Israel and spending three weeks exploring everywhere from Eilat to the Dead Sea to Jerusalem and Tel Aviv before taking a mini-road trip around North Israel and the Sea of Galilee.
 I’m trying not to overplan this portion of the trip, and just kind of see where the wind takes me, but I know that I want to explore modern Israel and soak up plenty of sun and sea!
 I’m just starting to dig into hostel research here, so holler at me with any great ones.